 - Our Newcastle lawyers work with law students at the Newcastle University Legal Centre to provide free legal advice across a range of topics.

 - We are involved in the Street Law program, which assists people who are homeless in Canberra.

-The In Kind—Pro Bono & Community Report 2015 provides insight into some of our key community and pro bono activities, as well as the challenges faced by the organisations and individuals we work with each year.
+The In Kind—Social and Environmental Sustainability Report FY 15/16 provides insight into some of our key community and pro bono activities, as well as the challenges faced by the organisations and individuals we work with each year.